AudiusProject/audius-protocol/README.md

 [![CircleCI](https://circleci.com/gh/AudiusProject/audius-protocol/tree/master.svg?style=svg&circle-token=e272a756b49e50a54dcc096af8fd8b0405f6bf41)](https://circleci.com/gh/AudiusProject/audius-protocol/tree/master)

-Audius is a decentralized, community-owned music-sharing protocol and app.
-It provides a censorship-resistant alternative to SoundCloud that helps artists distribute anything they want directly to fans, creating a unique and differentiated catalog.
-The mission of the project is to give everyone the freedom to share, monetize, and listen to any audio.
+Audius is a decentralized, community-owned music-sharing protocol

 This repository encompasses all of the services, contracts, and client-side libraries that comprise the Audius protocol.

-For a more detailed overview of how Audius works, how these components interact with one another, how to run an off-chain service, and more, see the [Audius protocol wiki](https://github.com/AudiusProject/audius-protocol/wiki) for more details.
+For further details on operating an Audius service, getting started with the Token and the API, see [docs.audius.org](https://docs.audius.org/).

-## Install
+## Overview

-The Audius protocol has many moving pieces, on-chain and off-chain.
-Refer to the installation and usage instructions for any of the sub-components of the Audius protocol:

 ### Audius Services